mweirath/GenderClassifier/README.md

 updatedmodel(begindate=1960, enddate=2016, modelname='newmodel')
 ```

-This package is used to create a new model using specfic year ranges.
+This package is used to create a new model using specific year ranges.
 This package takes up to three inputs

 * A begin year
 * An end year